How downhills could be triggering your Runner's knee (Patellofemoral Pain Syndrome)

 Patellofemoral Pain Syndrome (PFPS), commonly known as ‘runner’s knee’, is a prevalent overuse injury that regularly results in relapses after returning to running.
 Downhill running is a major risk factor in the incidence of patellofemoral pain.
 Research has shown that patellofemoral stress is a lot higher in downhill running compared to flat-ground and uphill running (French et al. 2018).
 Unfortunately, we can’t always avoid a hill when the terrain is various.
-Therefore, learning how to run downhill has its place in the return to sports trajectory of a client with patellofemoral pain.
+Therefore, learning how to run downhill has its place in the return-to-sports trajectory of a client with patellofemoral pain.

-Can you see in the graph below how the runner struggles to attenuate the shock (i.e., absorb the load) on his injured (right) leg when he runs down the hill?
-Assessing and improving his descent will be one of the key factors to reassure the runner of a habit he can change and help him succeed!
+Can you see in the graph above how the runner struggles to attenuate the shock (i.e., absorb the load) on his injured (right) leg when he runs down the hill?
+This is visualized by the red line.

 5 rEASONS TO USE OUR APP